muratk5n/thirdwave/en/README.md

 ---

 An analyst said it is actually Russia who is moving slow in terms of space, they want to cause losses in UKR troop numbers..
-So RU is trading time for space, time being on their side.

 ---